stakater/mto-docs/content/tenant-roles.md

 ### Resources Permissions

 * CRUD access on Template, TemplateInstance and TemplateGroupInstance of MTO custom resources
-* Job, CronJob, Task, Trigger and Pipeline access in `Project`
+* Job, CronJob, Task, Trigger and Pipeline access in `Project`:
     * get
     * list
     * watch